Types vs. interfaces in TypeScript - LogRocket Blog

 type is a keyword in TypeScript that we can use to define the shape of data.
 The basic types in TypeScript include:

-Each of these comes with its unique features and purposes, allowing developers to choose the appropriate one for their particular use case.
+Each has unique features and purposes, allowing developers to choose the appropriate one for their particular use case.

 Type aliases in TypeScript mean “a name for any type.”
 They provide a way of creating new names for existing types.
-Type aliases don’t define new types; instead, they simply provide an alternative name for an existing type.
+Type aliases don’t define new types; instead, they provide an alternative name for an existing type.

 Type aliases can be created using the

-type keyword, and can refer to any valid TypeScript type, including primitive types.
+type keyword, referring to any valid TypeScript type, including primitive types.

 type MyNumber = number; type User = { id: number; name: string; email: string; }

-Note: Editor’s note: This article was last updated on 5 September 2024 by Vijit Ail to reflect the latest updates on primitive types, union types, and advanced function types in TypeScript.